The judging process.

 The result is Clearbox, a solutions provider that is driven to achieve ROI for customers by enabling the efficient and effective management of their projects through a collaborative environment that gathers, analyses and delivers context-sensitive information wherever they are and whenever they need it.

-Helen Patel – Chartered Building Companies/Consultancies Manager, CIOB
+Helen Patel – Business Development Manager (South-East), CIOB

 Helen has a background in Risk Management with responsibility for managing Risk strategies across EMEA and more recently completed a PGCE leading to teaching in Further Education.